chrispalaskas/cardano-skepsis-toolbox/README.md

 2. Monitor a payment address for incoming payments and return tokens or refunds
 3. Withdraw rewards from pool
 4. Send ADA simple transaction
+5. Send ADA and native tokens to one destination
+6. Generate SPO certificates and register on blockchain
+7. Rotate KES keys

 Installation:
 1. Install Python3: sudo apt install python3